housseindjirdeh/angular2-hn-mobiletoolkit/README.md

  - Clone or download the repo
  - If you don't have Angular CLI installed: `npm install -g angular-cli`
  - `ng init --mobile`
- - `n` to not overwrite any file changes
+ - Input `n` for each file to not overwrite any file changes
  - `ng serve`

 This will kick off the server at `http://localhost:4200/`.
 Any changes you do to the source files will automatically reload the app.

-Click here to see a full list of what you can do with [Angular CLI](https://cli.angular.io/)
+Click [here](https://cli.angular.io/) to see a full list of what you can do with Angular CLI.